solana-foundation/developer-content/docs/intro/dev.md

 ### Program development

-The first development workflow allows you to to create and deploy custom Rust, C and C++ programs directly to the blockchain.
+The first development workflow allows you to create and deploy custom Rust, C and C++ programs directly to the blockchain.
 Once these programs are deployed, anyone who knows how to communicate with them can use them.